pawurb/hotpath/README.md

 `hotpath::measure_block!(label, expr)`

 Macro that measures the execution time of a code block with a static string label.

+Only measures when the `hotpath` feature is enabled on the consumer crate, otherwise the code block runs normally.

 ### Percentiles Support